KartikVerma07/Verification-of-AXI4-Slave-using-UVM/README.md

 - how burst transfers are driven and monitored
 - how multiple outstanding reads are tracked
 - how IDs are used for out-of-order read completion
-- how to reconstruct full AXI transactions in the monitor
+- how to reconstruct full AXI transactions in the scoreboard
 - how to compare DUT results against a reference memory model in the scoreboard

 ---